Dionaea muscipula Red Dragon Flytrap

 Type of Plant: Outdoor perennial for container growing.

-Height: Up to 4 inches at maturity.
+Height: Up to 4 inches.

 Water: Low-mineral water (50 ppm or less).